 Our home designers are excited about recent trends in kitchen backsplashes, utilizing new materials on the market and making a bold statement in the heart of the home.
 In this article, we highlight the latest trends in kitchen backsplashes.

 Backsplashes are the front and center of today’s kitchen designs.
-Brigitte Fabi, a Drury Design interior designer from Chicago, says that she’s seeing “cabinetry and counter tops becoming more of a backdrop to create striking designs with tile, paint and other elements that are easily changed out and updated.”
+Gail Drury, says that she’s seeing “cabinetry and counter tops becoming more of a backdrop to create striking designs with tile, paint and other elements that are easily changed out and updated.”

 Once an optional afterthought, kitchen backsplashes are a mandatory part of a whole kitchen redesign.
 They bring form and function to a countertop, providing wall protection from stove, sink, and countertop messes while creating a visual transition from counter to cabinet.